πŸ‡―πŸ‡΅ ζ—₯本θͺž | πŸ‡ΊπŸ‡Έ English

 10.000000

-%d is the format specifier for integers.
-The value 10 is printed as-is.
+%d is the format specifier for integers, so the value 10 is printed as-is.

 Q2.
 Which scanf call correctly reads an integer?